Title

 President Gloria Macapagal-Arroyo directs the Bureau of Corrections, Bureau of Jail Management and Penology, and the Board of Pardons and Parole to submit records of inmates aged seventy and above for consideration of executive clemency on humanitarian grounds.

-The Bureau of Corrections (BuCor), Bureau of Jail Management and Penology (BJMP), and the Board of Pardons and Parole (BPP) are directed to submit these records.
+The Bureau of Corrections (BuCor), Bureau of Jail Management and Penology (BJMP), and the Board of Pardons and Parole (BPP) are directed to immediately forward the records of inmates who are seventy (70) years old and above.

-They are directed to automatically submit the names of inmates turning seventy years old and immediately transmit their records to the Office of the President for eligibility review.
+Under Section 2, the BuCor, BJMP, and BPP must automatically submit names of inmates turning seventy and forthwith transmit their records to the Office of the President for review of eligibility.

 Analyze Cases Smarter, Faster